orblivion/ntfy/.sandstorm/README_DETAILS.md

 * Setting `NTFY_BEHIND_PROXY` - Sandstorm doesn't pass through `X-Forwarded-For`.
     * All visiors to a grain will be rate limited as if they are one visitor
     * Each grain is for one user, which is let's say 30 visitors (one per topic)
-    * We can 30x the visitor rate limit instead.
+    * We can increase the visitor rate limit instead.
         * One bad visitor could take out the grain but it's just one grain.
         * Thus, we effectively have a per-user rate limit.
 * WebPush